 What is CPP?

-The Chicago Puppy Patrol (CPP) is a community based social group for pups, trainers, handlers, and those interested in exploring pet play.
+The Chicago Puppy Patrol (CPP) is a community based social club for pups, trainers, handlers, and those interested in exploring pet play.

 What are your age requirements for CPP?

 You must be 18+ to be involved with CPP.
-Some of our events are at venues that cater to 21+ so we must abide by their enforcement.
+Some of our events are at venues that cater to 21+ so we must abide by their expectations.